equipez/setup_mex/README.md

 ## Remarks

-1. Always adopt the **default options** (e.g., installation directory) when installing Xcode or Microsoft Visual Studio.
+1. Always adopt the **default options** (e.g., installation directory) when installing Xcode (on macOS) or Microsoft Visual Studio (on Windows).
 Otherwise, MATLAB may not be able to locate them.

 2. Choose the version of Xcode or Microsoft Visual Studio according to that of your MATLAB, following [the official documentation of MathWorks](https://www.mathworks.com/support/requirements/supported-compilers.html).